1,000+ Opportunities

 However, applications may be submitted at any time and will be acted upon as expeditiously as possible.
 All applications should be addressed to: 301 Grant Street, Suite 3900 Pittsburgh, PA 15219-6402

-Based on current listing details, eligibility includes: Publicly-supported non-profit charitable organizations with 501(c)(3) status.
+According to the current listing, eligibility includes: Publicly-supported non-profit charitable organizations with 501(c)(3) status.
 The foundation does not make grants to individuals, nationally organized fundraising groups, or organizations primarily dependent on government funds.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.